hppr-dev/vuex-bind-plugin/README.md

 ### Using Mock Data

-Mock data can be built in to your endpoint definitions by including a mock_data field.
+Mock data can be built in to your endpoint definitions by including a mock field.

 ```
 const endpoints = {